Crush0416/MS-CVNets-a-novel-complex-valued-neural-networks-for-SAR-ATR/README.md

 # Citation
 please kindly cite this paper if our MS-CVNets can give you any inspiration for your research, thanks a lot.

+Z. Zeng, J. Sun, Z. Han and W. Hong, "SAR Automatic Target Recognition Method based on Multi-Stream Complex-Valued Networks," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2022.3177323.

 # Contact
 Zhiqiang Zeng